 - Differences and similarities between property graphs and knowledge graphs, and how that applies in the COVID GRAPH project.
 Can ORKG and COVID GRAPH work together?

 - What are next steps / outlook?
 How can people get involved?

 The Connected Data Podcast | CDL

-Welcome to the Connected Data Podcast, powered by Connected Data London, the leading conference for those who use the relationships, meaning and context in Data to achieve great things
+Welcome to the Connected Data Podcast, powered by Connected Data World, the leading conference for those who use the relationships, meaning and context in Data to achieve great things

 Stay tuned and dive into our diverse content.
 Learn & share!